Pupillage

 • have been dealt with in legislation different from attorneys,

-• have been admitted as advocates under legislation on proof of the attainment of a standard of education appropriate for a person with the right of appearance in the Supreme, and later, the High Court.
+• have been admitted as advocates under legislation on proof of the attainment of a standard of education appropriate for a person with the right of

 The purpose of the legislation has been to produce a class of lawyers who specialise in pleading cases in the High Court and giving legal advice, sometimes of a very complicated nature, to a high standard and appropriate for the High Court.